xemadp/Compiler4031/README.md

 # Parser
 The Parser is made using `bison` and has the symtab.c integrated in it to manage identifiers upon declarations.
+There will be an output file named parser-output.txt that shows the Rules reduced from the input.
+The Symbol Table contents can be found in the output.txt file, which also contains the TAC. see below for more info.

 # Symbol Table
+The Symbol Table is implemented as a hash table using C, and exists in the symboltable/ directory.
+Most functions related to symboltable, quadruples and printing them exist in symtab.c Quadruples are defined as structs in symtab.h, there also a QuadrupleNode struct that is basically a Linked List of Quadruples.
+Quadruples are saved as a QuadrupleNode in Symbol Table, hence they are accessible and can be iterated ( in reverse too ) because they are in a Doubly Linked List structure.
+The content of the Symbol table along with the Quadruples in the ST are printed in the output.txt produced by parser.

 # Intermediate Representation